equinixmetal-archive/docs-packet-legacy/products/servers/deployment-options/spot-market.md

 **Please Note:** Date/Time is ISO8601.

+### Termination time for self-destructing systems

+You may be creating systems which you know will have a finite lifespan, for instance in a CI/CD environment.
+The `termination_time` parameter can be set to a time in the near future to ensure that temporary or ephemeral instances are automatically destroyed at a specific date.

 ### Persistent Spot Market

 Persistent Spot Market  is the ability to create spot instances whenever the market price drops below a certain threshold without having to query the API constantly and issue device creation requests.